 Lee writes: “Equality, diversity and inclusion (EDI) has never been more prominent on CIPA’s radar.
 As a founder member of IP Inclusive, it is absolutely right that CIPA continues to fly the flag for EDI, not just in terms of the diversity of the patent attorney profession but right across the landscape of intellectual property.
 No single aspect of diversity takes prominence, but there are times when the attention falls on a particular group of people.
 For World IP Day 2018, the World Intellectual Property Organisation (WIPO) has alighted on the theme of ‘Powering Change: Women in Innovation and Creativity’ and here, I reflect on the role and achievements of women in CIPA.

-Set the task of identifying the first female Fellow of CIPA, we dived into the Institute’s archives and came across this entrance in the Transactions for 12 February, 1936.
+Set the task of identifying the first female Fellow of CIPA, we dived into the Institute’s archives and came across this entry in the Transactions for 12 February, 1936.

 The President said that the Institute that day was making history because, for the first time, its President had the pleasure of welcoming a lady Fellow, Mrs. Alderton, whose father, Mr. Andrews, was a well-known colleague.
 Medicine and law already had lady practitioners but, for some reason, the Institute had, until the present year, been entirely masculine.
 He had much pleasure in introducing Mrs. Alderton to the meeting.
 (Applause.)